A is for Apologies for Past Practices of Forced Adoption

 Sleep baby sleep.
 You have to learn to sleep.
 Baby don’t cry.
 The hours will soon go by.

 Sleep baby sleep.
 You have to learn to wait.
-Baby don’t fuss.
+Baby don’t stir.
 The days will soon go by.

 Sleep baby sleep.
 You have to learn to rest.
-Baby don’t stir.
+Baby don’t fuss.
 The weeks will soon go by.

 Sleep baby sleep.
-You have to learn to wait.
+You have to learn to shhh.
 Baby don’t ask.
 The years will soon go by.

 Sleep baby sleep.
 You have to learn to cope.
 Baby don’t feel.
 Your life will soon go by.